Estimated reading time: 5 minutes

 There is a direct correlation between employee tenure and how well their immediate supervisor treats them.

 Make sure supervisors have adequate training to take care of this important customer group.

 Employee engagement centers around how an employee is treated, how well the organization supports their efforts, and how well they are compensated for doing their job.

-Many nonprofit organizations utilize volunteer labor to brige the gap in staffing.
+Many nonprofit organizations utilize volunteer labor to bridge the gap in staffing.
 This free workforce works out of a labor of love.

-Volunteers support issues that are close to their heart and give of their time freely.
+Volunteers support issues that are close to their hearts and give of their time freely.